-While in reality, people might have some problems the first few times, they quickly grow used to what is, after all, part of their profession.
-For any given person or family, the sudden death of a loved one can be a traumatic and tragic event, but for the people who see it on a regular basis it doesn't have the same impact.
+Often, in reality, although people might have some problems the first few times, they quickly grow used to what is, after all, part of their profession.
+For any given person or family, the sudden death of a loved one can be a traumatic and tragic event, but for the people who see it on a regular basis, it doesn't have the same impact.
 Get a bunch of paramedics, firefighters or other first responders together in a room relaxing and inevitably you'll eventually get morbid jokes, pitch-black humor, and stories of "good runs" where "good" would be defined by the average civilian as "scene from a horror movie".
-But studio execs assume that all Viewers Are Morons and if we'd see our heroes show even the slightest callousness, we would immediately reject them as inhuman monsters.

 Even if the characters are normally professional (such as in police procedurals, where someone dies horribly in every episode), you can expect to see tears and barely controlled rage if children are involved.
 (Though, even for the real ones, there's that occasional deader that really rips them up, and this is often a child.
 Especially if the real worker has children of their own.)

 Typically, only The Coroner is allowed to face such things like gruesome death dispassionately as a professional who has seen the most hideous things done to a human body before and is long past being bothered by it.

 The trope is named for the phrase that will be uttered to the Naïve Newcomer who is experiencing this kind of sorrow for the first time.
 It can be Truth in Television, as even the most jaded of these people probably have a story of a time when they'd been at the job for a while and something about a scene they were called to hit them incredibly hard.
 Nine times out of ten, it involves children or infants.